rcallaby/Learn-Git/README.md

 git pull
 ```

-That should give you a brief idea of how to use Git, of course you can look at the lessons that I have created in this repository for more in depth explainations.
+That should give you a brief idea of how to use Git, of course, you can look at the lessons that I have created in this repository for more in depth explanations.

 ## Good first issue

-You can use this project as a way to start to contribute to open source projects.
-This could be a **good first issue** just modify the [CONTRIBUTORS.md](https://github.com/rcallaby/Learn-Git/blob/main/CONTRIBUTORS.md) file so that it links to your own github repository.
+You can use this project as a way to start contributing to open source projects.
+This could be a **good first issue** just modify the [CONTRIBUTORS.md](https://github.com/rcallaby/Learn-Git/blob/main/CONTRIBUTORS.md) file so that it links to your own GitHub repository.
 Use markdown as shown in the file.

-Please look at the [First-Contributions](https://github.com/rcallaby/Learn-Git/tree/main/First-Contributions) directory for a step by step direction on how to contribute to this repository.
+Please look at the [First-Contributions](https://github.com/rcallaby/Learn-Git/tree/main/First-Contributions) directory for a step by step directions on how to contribute to this repository.

 ### Table of Contents